wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Alternatives to secret management include:

-* variables in a clear-text file loaded into <strong>operating system variables</strong>.
+* variables in a clear-text file loaded into <strong>operating system variables</strong>, such as:

-* physical HSMs (Hardware Security Modules)
+   <pre>docker run -e VARNAME=mysecret ...</pre>

+   This is not cool because the value of variables (secrets) can end up in logs.

+   And this mechanism makes periodic key rotation manually cumbersome.

+* Docker Secrets is only for licensed (paid) Docker Swarm services, not for unlicensed (free) standalone containers.
+It passes secrets within encrypted file contents in its "Raft" logging mechanism shared with Swarm managers.
+So encryption needs to be locked in Swarm.

+   Key rotation requires container restart.

+* <a target="_blank" href="https://www.youtube.com/watch?v=j3QJRdiTr1I&t=19m25s">Kubernetes secrets</a> are stored in its etcd process.

+   <pre>--experimental-encryption-provider-config</pre>

+   <a target="_blank" href="https://github.com/Boostport/kubernetes-vault">https://github.com/Boostport/kubernetes-vault</a>

-* cloud-base KMS (Key Management Service) such as from Amazon
+* Cloud-base KMS (Key Management Service) such as from Amazon

+* The Aqua utility provides secrets management to orchestrators so that:

+   <pre>docker run -it --rm -e SECRET={dev-vault.secret/password} \
+   --name ubuntu ubuntu /bin/bash</pre>

+   <pre>docker inspect ubuntu -f "{{json .Config.Env}}"</pre>
+   returns:

+   <pre>["SECRET={dev.vault-secret/password}","PATH=/usr/local/sbin:..."]</pre>

+## Requirements for secret keeping

+Coverage of what features a secrets service should have:

+* RBAC (Role-based Access Control) so each user has only the rights for his/her specific role.
+This has to be enabled in Kubernetes:

+   <pre>--authorization-mode=RBAC</pre>

+* Limit access to designated containers

+* Encrypted transmission with Mutual authentication (MTLS)
+* Audit logging

+* Change value of an existing secret (key rotation) without rebooting.
+   This is the strong point with Vault.

 ## Advantages